soumendrak/hashnode/clncv0sqx000208jne8wl1j7w.md

 a) PyCon India is back to the offline conference after a gap of 4 years,
 b) I wouldn't say I liked that PyCon India did not happen last year in 2022 for the first time since its inception in 2009.

-On the days of the event, I have contributed to the registration desk session monitor/chair at various tracks.
+On the days of the event, I contributed to the registration desk session monitor/chair at various tracks.
 Maybe I will share those experiences in another post.

 In this post, we discussed the overall process of the CFP workgroup since its inception and the challenges faced in between.
 Thank you.